The Genealogy of Jesus

 The senseless census is not recorded in history

 There is a historical census recorded during the time of Quirinius.
 However, that census and no other Roman census ever required anyone to return to their ancestral homes.
 If you think about it, why would anyone care where your ancestors lived 1000 years ago?

 Luke has no Trip to Egypt, Matthew has no trip to Jerusalem

-In Matthew, Jesus is born in Bethlehem, they flee immediately to Egypt, and upon their return from Egypt they travel directly to Nazareth to avoid the son of Herod.
+In Matthew, Jesus is born in his home town of Bethlehem, they flee immediately to Egypt, and upon their return from Egypt they travel directly to Nazareth to avoid the son of Herod.

-In Luke, Mary and Joseph start in Nazareth, travel to Bethlehem for a census, go to Jerusalem, and then return to their home town of Nazareth.
+In Luke, Mary and Joseph start in their home town Nazareth, travel to Bethlehem for a census, go to Jerusalem, and then return to their home town of Nazareth.

 Many apologists try to create a super story in which they combine the travel of the two stories above into one journey.
 This is impossible.
 Luke specifically mentions circumcision on the eighth day and the required purification time.
 This refers to Leviticus 12, which states when a boy is born the mother is unclean for 7 days, the foreskin is removed on the 8th day, and she must not touch holy objects for 33 days (if Jesus were a girl, Mary would be unclean for 14 days and could not touch holy objects for 66 days).
 Luke 39 notes that when this 33 day period was complete they returned to Galilee.
 A trip to Egypt is not mentioned at all!